Agoric/agoric-sdk/packages/SwingSet/docs/virtual-objects.md

 ## Virtual Objects

-A virtual object is an object with a durable identity whose state is state is automatically and transparently backed up in secondary storage.
+A virtual object is an object with a durable identity whose state is automatically and transparently backed up in secondary storage.
 This means that when a given virtual object is not in active use, it need not occupy any memory within the executing vat.
-Thus a vat can manage an arbitrarilly large number of such objects without concern about running out of memory.
+Thus a vat can manage an arbitrarily large number of such objects without concern about running out of memory.

 A virtual object has a "kind", which defines what sort of behavior and state it will possess.
-You can think of a kind somewhat like a data type, but without direct linguistic support.
+A kind is not exactly a data type, since it comes with a concrete implementation, but it indicates a family of objects that share a set of common behaviors and a common state template.

 A vat can define new kinds of virtual object by calling the `makeKind` function provided as a vat global: